yogeshepam/node_mentoring_program/README.md

     `{"ok":true}`

 9. POST, PUT, DELETE APIs can be tested in postman.

-Import `node_mentoring.postman_collection.json` in postman to try apis for users and groups.
-Else,
+You can import `node_mentoring.postman_collection.json` in postman.
+To consume any API:

+    9.1 Request token using `POST` `http://localhost:4000/api/auth/signin` with valid username and password of existing user, If you have used seeders script you can use any of those 3 username & passwords to create token.
+        For test purposes postman contains valid body for signIn.
+Once you will receive token it will be set in envio variables through postman scipt.
+        In case postman script fails copy token from response and save it as a value of ACCESS_TOKEN variable in project envio variables.

+    9.2 Token should be valid else you will get these errors:

+        401 - Unauthorized error, if authorization header doesn't contains token.
+        403 - Forbidden error, in case provided token is not valid.

 Sample valid JSON to create a user: